syncfusion-content/javascript-docs/js/Accordion/Getting-Started.md

 The following screenshot illustrates the customization of **selectedHeader** and **header** of the **Accordion** control.

-{% include image.html url="/js/Accordion/Getting-Started_images/Getting-Started_img5.png" Caption="Accordion with customized icon style"%}
+{% include image.html url="/js/Accordion/Getting-Started_images/Getting-Started_img5.png" %}